What are those gross foot peels?

 Probably not, but if you’re walking the red carpet, you probably don’t want everyone focusing on your ugly feet.
 And it probably is not a turn on when you are crawling into bed for a night of passion with your new boyfriend, and your feet are catching on his duvet.

-I wanted to do a review on the newest fad product to hit the market but I had a bit of trouble finding the science behind how it worked. (that regular people could understand)
+I wanted to do a review of the newest fad product to hit the market, but I had a bit of trouble finding the science behind how it worked. (that regular people could understand)

 “if you’ve tried a foot peel, you’ll know that it takes a few days or even a week before the peeling actually happens (and when it does, it’s a little frightening how much skin there is).
 That’s the way that chemical exfoliation works – it takes a little while for the dead layers to break down enough to detach from the layers underneath, unlike the instant gratification you get from physical exfoliation.”